appdevelopmentandsuch/AnotherSoilSensor/README.md

 AnotherSoilSensor is designed to be easy to setup and use.
 Without any prior configuration, you should be able to flash a device and use immediately.

+**NOTE**
+The data produced for consumption by either the REST API or the MQTT Broker is represented as a percentage, from 0% - 100%.
+These values used for determining the mositure percentage are stored in `constants.h` as `VALUE_AIR` and `VALUE_WATER`, where `VALUE_AIR` is the value read from the sensor when it is exposed to air, and `VALUE_WATER` is the value read from the sensor when it is almost completely submerged.

+These values were determined through experimentation with an example project in the Arduino IDE library.
+If the set values are not representative of your device, run an Analog Input example on your device and observe the output to acquire the corresponding values.

 Once flashed, using a computer with Postman, open up your WiFi settings and find the network `AnotherSoilSensor` which you can login to using the **password** `password`.

 Once connected to the network `AnotherSoilSensor`, in Postman, configure the below JSON body and send: